pavelanni/python-vacation/docs/Python_vacation_day1.md

 "I remember that `while` loop you can run forever.
 And `for` loop you repeat step by step several times, " said Erik.

 "So, how do you do something with every element in a list in Python?
-Like print it, for example.
+Like, print it, for example.
 You can Google it, not a problem."

 He opened a new tab and asked Google: `python loop list`.
 After going through several sites he finally found this page: (http://treyhunner.com/2016/04/how-to-loop-with-indexes-in-python/) and typed right after the list definitions in his script: